jackryanservia/mastermind/README.md

 # Mina zkApp: Mastermind

-> ⚠️ This currently depends on a local version of snarkyjs from this branch: https://github.com/o1-labs/snarkyjs/pull/251
+> ⚠️ This currently depends on a local version of snarkyjs / `main` branch: https://github.com/o1-labs/snarkyjs

 How to build: